ilkerdurmaz/vue-lostark-todo/README.md

 # Lost Ark To-Do Application
 ### Lost Ark (MMORPG) To-Do List Application with Daily and Weekly Reset Feature, Built with Vue.Js and Bootstrap.

-**It resets the marked tasks at the predetermined time daily and on the specified day weekly.**
+**It resets the marked tasks at the specified time daily and on the specified day weekly.**

 ## [DEMO](https://ilkerdurmaz.github.io/vue-lostark-todo/)